google/zetasql/docs/functions-and-operators.md

 **Description**

 Checks if a graph path has a repeating node.
-Returns `TRUE` if a repetition is found, otherwise returns `FALSE`.
+Returns `TRUE` if a repetition isn't found, otherwise returns `FALSE`.

 **Definitions**